watou/vera-ecobee/README.md

 ## Notes and Limitations ##

 * Works with Vera UI5 1.5.408 or later.
+These days, it is only being tested on UI5 1.5.622.

 * Updates to the state of thermostat and humidistat devices can take up to the polling number of seconds (60 by default) to be reflected in the UPnP devices (or as quickly as 5 seconds).

-* There is currently no way to determine the current running state of the HVAC system (Heating, Cooling, FanOnly, Idle).
-Ecobee has said that they plan on adding this capability to the API in the future but as of this writing there is no ETA.

 [me]: http://forum.micasaverde.com/index.php?action=profile;u=19018

 * The humidistat device currently only implements the humidity sensor service.

-* The thermostat device creates the `UserSuppliedWattage` variable, set initially to `0,0,0`, but it doesn't yet do anything else to implement the `urn:micasaverde-com:serviceId:EnergyMetering1` service.

 ## License ##

-Copyright &copy; 2013  John W. Cocula and others
+Copyright &copy; 2013-2014  John W. Cocula and others

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.